 The purpose of the self-assessment was to determine progress made to date within each RPU and to assess in aggregate all RPU efforts that are currently underway.
-The initial self-assessment will be used as a baseline for subsequent assessments throughout the duration of Regional Plan implementation.
+The initial self-assessment will be used as a baseline for subsequent assessments throughout the duration of RPI.